 Our packing tips don’t just stop at your luggage; make sure you know what you can and can’t throw into your carry-on before you head off to the airport, too.

-Before you do your packing-pro strut to your terminal, remember to book your airport parking with AirportParkingReservations.com.
-Avoid the parking hassles; reserve your spot today!
+And before you do your packing-pro strut to your terminal, remember to pre-book your airport parking and avoid the parking hassles – reserve your spot today!